winhamwr/django-php-bridge/README.rst

 *******

-This authentication backend was extracted from code used in production by a saas policy management start called `PolicyStat`_ during their multi-year conversion from a PHP application to a `Django`_ application.
+This authentication backend was extracted from code used in production by a saas policy management start-up called `PolicyStat`_ during their multi-year conversion from a PHP application to a `Django`_ application.
 You can read a bit about their `PHP to Django Conversion`_.

-`PolicyStat`_ has sense converted to 100% Django and is no longer using this approach in production, but the hope is that someone who is will be interested in taking an active role in this project.
+`PolicyStat`_ has since converted to 100% Django and is no longer using this approach in production, but the hope is that someone who is will be interested in taking an active role in this project.